IDP City of Calgary and Foothills County

 Approximately 260 people came out and visited 6 stations around the room addressing different topics including: IDP Basics, Growth Areas, Transportation, Interface Issues, Conservation and Environment and Public Engagement.

 At the Growth Areas station, maps showing four different future growth "Scenarios", to accommodate long term growth for the City of Calgary were shown and there was some excellent discussion around the pros and cons of the four options.
 People even "voted" for their most preferred and least preferred options.

-It is important to note that the future growth areas that are eventually agreed upon by the two municipalities are intended to accommodate very long term growth and the City has indicated that they would likely not be entering into discussions with the M.D. of Foothills about annexation for at least 20 years.
+It is important to note that the future growth areas that are eventually agreed upon by the two municipalities are intended to accommodate very long term growth and the City has indicated that they would likely not be entering into discussions with the County of Foothills about annexation for at least 20 years.

 Presentation boards from the open house - pdf

 Staff from both municipalities will also be working on policy to address interface issues, conservation and the environment and what limitations might be placed on development of lands in the identified growth areas.